Ablation

 Ablation near the electrode in a flashtube.
 The high-energy electrical arc slowly erodes the glass, leaving a frosted appearance.

-Ablation (ablatio – removal) is the removal or destruction of something from an object by vaporization, chipping, erosive processes, or by other means.
-Examples of ablative materials are described below, including spacecraft material for ascent and atmospheric reentry, ice and snow in glaciology, biological tissues in medicine and passive fire protection materials.
+Ablation (ablatio – removal) is the removal or destruction of something from an object by vaporization, abrasion, erosive processes, or other means.
+The object may be fully ablated away.
+Examples of ablation as it is relevant to various industries are described below, including spacecraft material for ascent and atmospheric reentry, ice and snow in glaciology, biological tissues in medicine, and passive fire protection materials.

 Artificial intelligence

 In artificial intelligence (AI), especially machine learning, ablation is the removal of a component of an AI system.
 The term is by analogy with biology: removal of components of an organism.

 Biology

 Biological ablation is the removal of a biological structure or functionality.

 Genetic ablation is another term for gene silencing, in which gene expression is abolished through the alteration or deletion of genetic sequence information.
 In cell ablation, individual cells in a population or culture are destroyed or removed.
 Both can be used as experimental tools, as in loss-of-function experiments.